cu12/dokku-fake_sns/README.md

-sns:info <name>                 Print the connection information sns:link <name> <app>           Link the sns service to the app sns:list                        List all sns services sns:listtopics <name>           List all sns topics for this service sns:logs <name> [-t]            Print the most recent log(s) for this service sns:removetopic <name> <topic>  Removes an sns topic sns:restart <name>              Graceful shutdown and restart of the sns service container
+sns:info <name>                 Print the connection information sns:link <name> <app>           Link the sns service to the app sns:list                        List all sns services sns:topics <name>               List all sns topics for this service sns:logs <name> [-t]            Print the most recent log(s) for this service sns:removetopic <name> <topic>  Removes an sns topic sns:restart <name>              Graceful shutdown and restart of the sns service container